-Extreme Heat Causing Money Worries For Wichitans
+Extreme heat causing money worries for Wichitans

 Extra air conditioning use caused financial stress for the two moms.

-“It does suck to get a bill that’s like… 50 to 100 dollars more,” said the mom visiting with her boys.
+“It does suck to get a bill that’s like $50 to $100 more,” said the mom visiting with her boys.
 “I mean, I’m not really excited to look at the bill this month.”

 The city’s free Q line rides and cooling centers are meant to help prevent people from getting overheated.

-“We’re just trying to keep people in air, keep them cool,” said Jeff Blubaugh, Wichita City Councilmember for District Four.
+“We’re just trying to keep people in air, keep them cool,” said Jeff Blubaugh, Wichita City Council member.
 “I mean, this is some record heat that we’re experiencing this week.”

 Even with cooling centers open, it’s important to look out for neighbors and friends.